 Stop, Breathe, Think - Help to manage stress, anxiety, low mood.
 Recommended to anyone experiencing mild to moderate stress, anxiety, or low mood.
 Rate your mood, choose different audios, personalise your dashboard and do short mindfulness and meditation exercises.

 Recovery Record - Eating Disorder Management - Support to manage eating disorders.
 Helps recovery and focuses on positive body image.
 Read affirmations and reflections and collect jig-saw pieces on your recovery journey.
 Allows you to keep a record of your meals and record how you felt when you ate them.

-There are also some helpful Apps recommended by the NHS we didn't want to miss off: http://healthyyoungmindspennine.nhs.uk/resource-centre/apps/ and the Childline 'For Me' App which gives you all the Childline tools in one place https://www.childline.org.uk/toolbox/for-me/
+- The Childline 'For Me' App which gives you all the Childline tools in one place.
+Visit Childline.org.uk/toolbox/for-me

-The following haven't been tested by CAT Network, yet.
+The following haven't been tested by our CAT Network group, yet.
 But they have been recommended to us:

 Rise Up - to support eating disorder recovery and management